pedromsferraz/PhysicsBasedClothAnimation/README.md

 Marcelo Gattass, for teaching the Computer Graphics class at PUC-Rio.

-Sullen Motta, for the excelent introduction to OpenGL using Qt Creator.
+Suellen Motta, for the excelent introduction to OpenGL using Qt Creator.